awarebayes/RecNN/readme.md

 - Examples do not contain any of the junk code or workarounds: pure model definition and the algorithm itself in one file.
 I wrote a couple of articles explaining how it functions.

 - The learning is built around sequential or frame environment that supports ML20M and like.
-Seq and Frame determine the length type of sequential data, seq is fully sequential dynamic size, while the frame is just a static frame.
+Seq and Frame determine the length type of sequential data, seq is fully sequential dynamic size (WIP), while the frame is just a static frame.

 - State Representation module with various methods.
-For sequential state representation, you can use basic LSTM/RNN/GRU, Temporal Convolutional Networks, Echo State Networks and Chaos Free RNNs that are way faster than GRU.
+For sequential state representation, you can use LSTM/RNN/GRU (WIP)

+- Parallel data loading with Modin (Dask / Ray) and caching

-- Pytorch 1.3 support with Tensorboard visualization.
+- Pytorch 1.5 support with Tensorboard visualization.

 - New datasets will be added in the future.